andygao82/decorlux/wp-content/plugins/reorder-post-within-categories/README.txt

 == Screenshots ==

-1. Plugin page settings, if you uninstall this plugin for good, delete all data using this settings page first before deactivating the plugin.
+1. (1) Plugin page settings, if you uninstall this plugin for good, delete all data using this settings page first before deactivating the plugin.
-2. Re-order your post through a drag & drop grid-layout interface with multi-select capabilities.
+2. (2) Re-order your post through a drag & drop grid-layout interface with multi-select capabilities.
 For large sets of posts, a range slider will appear allowing you to view your posts in sub-sets by moving the slider range accordingly and sorting posts in smaller more manageable groups.
 You can also multi-select the posts and enter a rank value to which you want to send those selected posts too.
 For example, if you are sorting posts between the ranks fo 100 and 150 and you want to send 3 posts to the beginning of the order, simply select them and enter 1 in the rank input field and press enter.
 A rest button is introduced in v2.1 so an order can be reset.
 Using the filters described in faq #7 it is possible to reset the default ranking to various initial ordered lists.
-3. v2.1 introduced a reset button on the amdin reorder page.
+3. (3) v2.1 introduced a reset button on the amdin reorder page.
 The checkbox enables the button which you can use to reset your posts ranking order for this term.
 This in conjunction with the intial order filters (see FAQ 7) allows you to set a chronological or an alphabetical ranking for the initial order.
-4. the reset checkbox will enable the reset button.
+4. (4) the reset checkbox will enable the reset button.
 If you upgraded from v1.x and you have not deteleted the custom table used in the previous versions, the reset button will reload your previously stored ranking for ther term if it exists in the table.
 Otherwise the default post table ranking will be loaded which can be modified using the filters provided (see FAQ #7 for more info).
+5. (5) in v2.6 you can now override `orderby` directives in queries.
+Use with **caution** because this will override all `orderby` directives, and some WooCommerce themes allow sorting by price which will not work.
+Read FAQ #10 for more details on how to have a finer control of this.

 == FAQ ==
 = 1.Retrieving ordered posts with custom get_posts query not working! =